-- (a) identifying information about the child; and - (b) a report made for the purposes of a court proceeding relating to the child; and - (c) a report about the child made for the department or another government department; and - (d) a report about the child given to an agency for the purpose of carrying out the objects of this Act; and - (e) information about the child gained by a convenor or coordinator in relation to the convening of a conference; and - (f) a record or transcription of a court proceeding relating to the child.
+- (a) identifying information about the child; and - (b) a report made for the purposes of a court proceeding relating to the child; and - (c) a report about the child made for the department or another government department; and coordinator means a person appointed as a youth justice coordinator under section 31 before the commencement of this section.

+- (d) a report about the child given to an agency for the purpose of carrying out the objects of this Act; and - (e) information about the child gained by a convenor or coordinator in relation to the convening of a conference; and - (f) a record or transcription of a court proceeding relating to the child.